Center for Ministry

 Grant funds cannot be used to pay for childcare directly.
 However, grant funds will cover the costs of travel, retreats, peer group meetings, and other aspects of the program, in an effort to free participants to use personal funding in whatever ways are most helpful to them without the burden of paying for any grant related activities.

-The Program director will form the peer groups with an effort to create diverse peer groups with geographic accessibility.
+The Program director will form the cohort groups with an effort to create diversity with geographic accessibility.

 Congregational Involvement

-While clergy will receive resources and support to establish patterns that promote thriving in their ministry via retreats and peer group meetings, they can only effectively put these to use in their churches with congregational support.
+While clergy will receive resources and support to establish patterns that promote thriving in their ministry via retreats and group meetings, they can only effectively put these to use in their churches with congregational support.
 A pastor whose congregation does not share their vision of promoting clergy thriving will be extremely limited in their ability to create a culture of thriving.
-Therefore, congregational training is needed to provide research, context, and practical tools for congregations to recognize both why and how they can promote clergy well-being in their context.
-This training will serve both the clergywoman and the congregation in the short term and for years to come.
+Therefore, a congregational financial commitment of $500 is needed for support and to recognize both why and how they can promote clergy well-being for their pastor, This training will serve both the clergywoman and the congregation in the short term and for years to come.

 What is my congregation committing to with my participation in this program?